Redwards32/Personal-Projects/AssemblySelSort/README.md

 This project was to test my understanding of computer organizations.

 This was to understand the basic nuances of assembly.
-Moreover, this project made me realize that memory managmenet is important is basic level programming.
+Moreover, this project made me realize that memory managmenet is important in basic level programming.

 Time it took
 ------------